 Gather the GDP Per Capita (x) and Total Fertility Rate (y) data for each assigned country.
 I have included data from my 10 countries.
 You may share country data with your classmates by posting a comment or link below.
 Help each other avoid lots of data entry.

 You will analyze data from each of the three regions separately.
-So, you must complete the following steps 3 times, once for each region.
+So, you must complete the following steps [highlight color=”options: yellow, black”]3 times[/highlight], once for each region.

 - Create a Scatter plot

 - Calculate the Pearson Correlation Coefficient (r)